This post may contain affiliate links. Please read my disclosure policy.

 - Butter: When combined with olive oil, the butter adds a nutty flavor to the sauce without burning over high heat.

 - Olive oil: Use a good everyday extra-virgin olive oil.

 - Shallot: You can use an equal amount of very finely chopped yellow onion if you don’t have shallots.

-When I’m rushed to get dinner on the table (I know you can relate), the thought of making a traditional saltimbocca — which means pounding meat with a mallet and fussing with toothpicks — is a big turn-off.
+There’s a reason this is one of my all-time favorite 30-minute chicken recipes.
+When you’re rushing to get dinner on the table, the thought of making a traditional saltimbocca — which means pounding meat with a mallet and fussing with toothpicks — is a big turn-off.

-I still crave the flavors and textures of a good saltimbocca, so I simplified the method for faster prep time.
+I still crave often chicken breast recipes for dinner, and the flavors and textures of a good saltimbocca with light, crisp chicken cutlets, so I simplified the method for faster prep time.

 - The first step is to sear the floured chicken breasts on top of the stove, then cover each breast with a piece of prosciutto and a few sage leaves.

 - Pour in wine and chicken stock and bring to a boil.

 - Pop the whole pan in the oven to finish cooking, which reduces the sauce slightly while crisping the prosciutto and sage to perfection.
 So good!